- Teacher Grants Program

-Santa Barbara County K-12 teachers are encouraged to apply for 2015-2016 Care for Our Earth Grants, through a program that is a collaboration of the District, the Santa Barbara County Education Office, the Santa Barbara County Water Agency, Pacific Gas and Electric Company, and Southern California Gas Company.
-Grant applications for 2015-2016 are due November 20, 2015.
-Download the flyer and application.
-To see grants awarded in past years, visit the County Education Office Care for Our Earth Grants page.
+Santa Barbara County K-12 teachers are encouraged to apply for Care for Our Earth Grants, through a program that is a collaboration of the District, the Santa Barbara County Education Office, the Santa Barbara County Water Agency, Pacific Gas and Electric Company, and Southern California Gas Company.
+Grant applications are released in the fall.

 The program offers $300 grants to teachers to do environmental service projects with students to save energy, cut traffic and pollution, or save water.
-See below for links and resources, and contact Mary Byrd at 805-961-8833 for more info.
+See below for links and resources, and contact us via email at [email protected], for more information.

 Examples: Students could measure energy used by particular appliances, and/or identify times when lights are left on or equipment is left plugged in and turned on.
 Students could review school energy bills, identify potential savings, and make presentations to principals.
 Students could develop and institute an energy-saving program.
 Grant funds could be used to purchase measuring equipment, compact fluorescent lights, plug strips, or supplies for charts and presentations, or for field trips or speakers.